Menu

 If you use a credit card through Amazon Pay, you have the right to dispute any charge with your issuing bank.
 Your ability to reverse a charge will depend on your bank's policies and the type of dispute.

 You can either file a complaint through the Amazon Payments Buyer Dispute Program or dispute the charge with your bank, but not both at the same time.
-If you first file a complaint with us but then dispute the charge with your bank, we'll cancel your complaint, and you'll need to work directly with your bank to resolve the issue.
+If you first file a complaint with us but then dispute the charge with your bank, Amazon Pay will cancel your complaint, and you'll need to work directly with your bank to resolve the issue.

-If you cancel your Amazon Pay complaint, if it is denied, or you are otherwise unable to obtain a refund, you might still be able to pursue your dispute rights with your bank.
+If you cancel your Amazon Pay complaint, if it is denied, or you are otherwise unable to obtain a refund, you may still have the ability to pursue your dispute rights with your bank.

-Amazon Pay might contest credit card chargebacks in accordance with the rules of the applicable credit card association or issuer.
+Amazon Pay may contest credit card chargebacks in accordance with the rules of the applicable credit card association or issuer.

-Can the access to my Amazon Pay account be restricted?
+Can my access to my Amazon Pay services be restricted?

-In addition to the access limitations described in the Amazon Payments User Agreement, we may restrict or terminate the Amazon Pay account access privileges of customers who abuse the Buyer Dispute Program or chargeback rights with their credit card issuer, including:
+In addition to the access limitations described in the Amazon Payments User Agreement, Amazon Pay services access privileges may be restricted or terminated for the customers who abuse the Buyer Dispute Program or chargeback rights with their credit card issuer, including:

-- Using the Amazon Payments Buyer Dispute Program to obtain a refund for items or services which were not returned, obtaining two refunds for the same transaction, or filing three or more complaints that are subsequently ruled invalid by Amazon Pay
+Using the Amazon Payments Buyer Dispute Program to obtain a refund for items or services which weren't returned, obtaining two refunds for the same transaction, or filing three or more complaints that are subsequently ruled invalid by Amazon Pay

 OR

-- Using the credit card chargeback process to obtain a refund for items or services which were not returned, obtaining two refunds for the same transaction, or filing three or more chargebacks in a 12-month period that are ruled invalid by the credit card association or issuer.
+Using the credit card chargeback process to obtain a refund for items or services which weren't returned, obtaining two refunds for the same transaction, or filing three or more chargebacks in a 12-month period that are ruled invalid by the credit card association or issuer.

-What if a merchant does not cooperate in the dispute process?
+What if a merchant doesn't cooperate in the dispute process?

-Merchant account privileges may be restricted or terminated if the merchant does not cooperate in good faith to resolve the buyers’ complaints.
-Amazon Pay may place a hold on funds in the merchant’s account if the merchant does not respond in a timely manner to a dispute or does not honor a commitment made to resolve a dispute within a reasonable amount of time.
+Merchant account privileges might be restricted or terminated if the merchant doesn't cooperate in good faith to resolve the buyers' complaint.
+Amazon Pay might place a hold on funds in the merchant's account if the merchant doesn't respond in a timely manner to a dispute or doesn't honor a commitment made to resolve a dispute within a reasonable amount of time.